-On the occasion of International Earth day on the 22nd of April, AYUDH members decided to stand up and do something in the society.
-They set plans to bring about a change first in themselves and then in the society, the change that will make our planet a better place to live in.
+On the occasion of International Earth Day on the 22nd of April, AYUDH members decided to stand up and do something in society.
+They set plans to bring about a change first in themselves and then in society, the change that will make our planet a better place to live in.

-The concept was that the people had to liven up the Earth – depicted by a dry tree on the verge of death with the leaves of their ideas, ideas of how they can make a change to the environment and our Earth.
-They gave the visitors leaf shaped paper – on which they could write how they could bring about a difference and then put it up on this leafless tree.
+The concept was that people had to liven up the Earth – depicted by a dry tree on the verge of death with the leaves of their ideas, ideas of how they can make a change to the environment and our earth.
+They gave the visitors leaf-shaped paper – on which they could write how they could bring about a difference and then put it up on this leafless tree.

 The success of their effort was in the fact that they were able to instantly influence a change in the attitude of people towards our planet – although many spoke passionately about how bad they felt at the situation of the planet and how helpless they felt in dealing with it.
-However they also said that AYUDH stall had helped them realise that there are many people out there sharing their concern and if each one is to do their part well, we could still save the Earth.
-Their despair had turned into hope and that they would be more cautious of what they do in future.
+However, they also said that the AYUDH stall had helped them realise that there are many people out there sharing their concern and if each one is to do their part well, we could still save the earth.
+Their despair had turned into hope and they would be more cautious of what they do in the future.

-The Earth day celebrations concluded reminding that there is still lots more to do that needs to be done.
+The earth day celebrations concluded by reminding us that there is still lots more to do that needs to be done.